-Is your LDL or you HDL in line with the recommended numbers?
+Is your LDL or your HDL in line with the recommended numbers?
 Many people are reminded of this when they get blood work from their doctor and find that even with exercise and diet changes, their cholesterol numbers are higher than their doctors suggest they should be.

 The bigger question is when do the benefits outweigh the risks?
 While this is not so simple a question to answer, I believe doctors need to ask themselves this more often.
-If someone is borderline high in their numbers, or under 300 in their cholesterol numbers, are we adding risk and creating diseases, because we made cholesterol, which is important for muscular function in the body the bogeyman of health care?
+If someone is borderline high in their numbers, or under 300 in their cholesterol numbers, are we adding risk and treating diseases, because we made cholesterol, which is important for muscular function in the body the bogeyman of health care?

 Read the article here.